-The course provides an introduction in statistical methodology for life sciences and discusses a number of statistical techniques for practical data analysis.
+The course provides an introduction into statistical methodology for life sciences and discusses a number of statistical techniques for practical data analysis.
 Concrete examples and case studies are used to apply the theory to practical situations.

 This is a five-day course on how to study dynamics in intensive longitudinal data, such as ambulatory assessments (AA), experience sampling method (ESM) data, ecological momentary assessments (EMA), real time data capture, observational data or electronic daily diaries.
 We provide a tour of diverse modeling approaches for such data and the philosophies behind them, as well as practical experience with these modeling techniques using different software packages (including R and Mplus).

 This course introduces all the essential ingredients needed to start Bayesian estimation and inference.
 We discuss specifying priors, obtaining the posterior, prior/posterior predictive checking, sensitivity analyses, and the usefulness of a specific class of priors called shrinkage priors.
 We propose strategies for reproducibility and reporting standards, outlining the WAMBS-checklist (when to Worry and how to Avoid the Misuse of Bayesian Statistics).
-We have prepared many exercises to get hands-on experience.
+We have prepared many exercises to enable students to get hands-on experience.